cmosetick/docker-ghost-ssl/README.md

 vist: https://mybloghere.com/ghost to access the HTTPS admin area.

+### Further optimizations

+One can easily take this a step further by creating a free [Cloud Flare](https://www.cloudflare.com/plans) account and using that as CDN to offload some of the work that your Linux host has to do.
+With this setup you would almost certainly be ready for the front page of Slashdot / Hacker News / Reddit.

 ### Goals and notes about this fork

 The main idea with this fork is to only serve the Ghost blog admin area over TLS/SSL.